renepacchaux/gudeeds-responsive-mobile-app/README.md

 At this initial stage, we know we want to make a thing that works.
 It makes sense that we mention a scenario.
 Let's say we are at a grocery store.
 Who pulls out a laptop at the grocery store?
-A possible situation would be pulling out a phone at the grocery aisle, rather than anything else.
+A possible situation would be pulling out a phone at the grocery aisle rather than anything else.
 Apps have to be built out for multiple screens.
 It is also helpful to pick one as a goal.
-The mobile sized screen became our chosen screen to build the rest upon.
-It would allow us to build out the rest, desktops, for when the that comes up.
-To avoid overlapping our focused energy, we needed to know where were we all coming from before we even list any issues we were having with the in-process app build-out.
-What assumptions can we lay out so far?
+The mobile-sized screen became our chosen screen to build the rest upon.
+It would allow us to build out the rest, desktops, for when that comes up.
+To avoid overlapping our focused energy, we needed to know where where we all coming from before we even list any issues we were having with the in-process app build-out.
+What assertions can we commit to right now?

 -   Webapp